Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 ## Computing the benchmark score

-Benchmarking produced one candidate solution for each of the 570 SWE Bench problems.
+Benchmarking produced one proposed solution for each of the 570 SWE Bench problems.

 A separate evaluation script was used to